mburg-dr-j/RMRC-BlueStorm/Directory/readme.md

 _________________________________________________________________________________________________________________________________________

-The "competition preperation" link is an explenation of the preparation for the competition to come, including:
+The "competition preperation" link is an explanation of the preparation for the competition to come, including:

 >A description of the physical desighn changes

 >All code and changes in the code

 >Any progress on other additions

-.

-.

-.

-.

-.

 .